nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 The api `nabto/nabto_device.h` is a thread safe API, which also exposes functionality which can block the system.
 The system currently also need to have a thread implementation.
 The thread abstraction defines threads, muteces and condition variables.

 See the header file for more information or take a look at the existing implementations in the `src/modules/threads` folder.

-For Nabto Edge to run in it's current state the system needs an threads implementation, condition variables and mutexes.
-It is planned (the platform is made ready for) that in a future versions the platform can be run onto a single thread platform (which is the reason why integrations dependent on system calls which are explained later on are async and/or nonblocking).
+Currently, for Nabto Edge to run, the system needs a threads implementation, condition variables and muteces.
+It is planned (the platform is made ready for) that in future versions the platform can be run onto a single-thread platform.
+This is the reason why integrations dependent on system calls are asynchronous / nonblocking as explained later.

 #### Threads